sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 8) We can now interact with our twilio number!

-There's a few steps here:
+There's a few steps to think through here:

-1. Receive an incoming message
+1. Twilio receives the incoming message.
-2. Setup a callback with Twilio (i.e. how should Twilio communicate the incoming message to your app)
+2. We setup a callback with Twilio (i.e. how should Twilio communicate the incoming message **back** to your app)
 3. Receive the message within the callback
 4. Process the message and save to database
 5. Respond back to the user via an SMS

 **Step 1 -  Receive an incoming message**

 Every time a message comes in, we need to tell Twilio what to do with it.
-We do that by dictating a callback route on our server (where Twilio should send POST that message).
+We do that by dictating a callback route on our server (where Twilio should POST that message).

 First, we'll set it up at Twilio.
 Go to your [Phone Numbers](https://www.twilio.com/user/account/messaging/phone-numbers).
 Click on the phone number you are using.